phoenixframework/phoenix_live_view/guides/introduction/welcome.md

 module.
 At the end of the day, they are a useful mechanism to reuse markup in your LiveViews.

-However, sometimes you need to compartmentalize or reuse more than markup.
+However, sometimes you need to compartmentalize or reuse more than just markup.
-Perhaps you want to move part of the state or part of the events in your LiveView to a separate module.
+Perhaps you want to move part of the state or some of the events in your LiveView to a separate module.
 For these cases, LiveView provides `Phoenix.LiveComponent`, which are rendered using [`live_component/1`](`Phoenix.Component.live_component/1`):

     <.live_component module={UserComponent} id={user.id} user={user} />

-Components have their own `mount/3` and `handle_event/3` callbacks, as well as their own state with change tracking support.
-Components are also lightweight as they "run" in the same process as the parent LiveView.
-However, this means an error in a component would cause the whole view to fail to render.
-See `Phoenix.LiveComponent` for a complete rundown on components.
+LiveComponents have their own `mount/3` and `handle_event/3` callbacks, as well as their own state with change tracking support.
+They are lightweight since they "run" in the same process as the parent LiveView.
+However, this means an error in a LiveComponent would cause the whole view to fail to render.
+For a complete rundown, see `Phoenix.LiveComponent`.

 Finally, if you want complete isolation between parts of a LiveView, you can always render a LiveView inside another LiveView by calling